xibosignage/xibo-manual/source/en/layouts.md

 {cloud}

-Xibo Exchange templates are enabled by default for new Xibo in the Cloud customers.
+Xibo Exchange templates are enabled by default for new Xibo Cloud Hosting customers.

 If you are upgrading from an earlier version you will need to enable by navigating to the **Administration** section of the CMS and click **Applications**.
 Scroll down the page to the **Connectors** section.
 Click to **Configure** and tick to enable, **Save** changes.